Their Code Remained Unbroken: Navajo Code Talkers in their Own Words

 The interviews were conducted by the film’s director/producer, Dr. George A. Colburn, a former San Diego resident and UCSD Extension instructor.

 The highly personal reflections of the Navajo Code Talkers dominate the film’s storyline, Dr. Colburn says, because “they are so clearly honest and heartfelt.
-There’s no question that their unflinching heroism, bravery and loyalty proved to be pivotal factors in the American war effort.
-This was their story – and it will be their story forever.”
+There’s no question that their unflinching heroism,

 The first 29 of the originally recruited Navajos (one dropped out) first arrived in May 1942 at San Diego’s Camp Elliott – on land now occupied by Torrey Pines State Park.
 One of the first tasks for these recruits was to develop a Navajo code after they were trained as Marine riflemen.